vuex-orm/vuex-orm-next/docs/guide/relationships/getting-started.md

 ### Lazy Relationship Loading

 Sometimes you may need to load a relationship after the model has already been retrieved.
-For example, this may be useful if you need to dynamically decide whether to load related models.
-You may use `load` method on a repository to load relationships on the fly in such a case.
+For example, this may be useful if you need to decide whether to load related models dynamically.
+You may use the `load` method on a repository to load relationships on the fly in such a case.

 ```js
 const userRepo = store.$repo(User)